 People believe that because of my job, I have a large tackle collection in my boat.
 But that couldn’t be further from the truth; I value simplicity.
 If I can use a single hook for multiple purposes, I’m all for it.
 But, after some hard lessons, I strongly advise—like, really strongly advise—getting some legitimate hooks designed specifically for wacky rig hooks fishing.

-I’ve had a lot of trouble finding wacky rig hooks that works for me.
-There are a lot of them out there, and I’ve tried almost all of them, but I was losing far too many good bass.
+I’ve had a lot of trouble finding wacky rig hooks that work for me.
+There are a lot of them out there, and I’ve tried almost all of them, but I was losing far too many good basses.
 To be honest, it was vexing.
 I’m not a fan of the small, circle-style hooks you’ll see a lot because the bend is too small to fit around the jawbone of a bass weighing more than 4 pounds.

 In my articles, I rarely, if ever, use the word “perfect,” but I do believe that a No. 2 VMC Neko Hook is the ideal wacky rig hook.
 That isn’t some illogical, thinly veiled sales pitch, either.
 I haven’t lost a fish since I started using these wacky rig hooks.
 That little 3-degree offset seems to hook nearly every bass that bites, regardless of how the hook is set.

 Take it for what it’s worth, but skimping on your wacky rig hook will eventually bite you.
 It has happened to me several times before.